-We are in the middle of tax season in New York and the rest of the country, and it seems like everyone who is preparing their income taxes have a common fear in the back of their minds: getting audited.
+We are in the middle of tax season in New York and the rest of the country, and it seems like everyone who is preparing their income taxes have a common fear in the back of their minds: being subject to a Tax Audit.

 Because the IRS does some random auditing there is no way to protect yourself 100 percent; however, knowing what the IRS looks for can reduce your chances of getting targeted.